 Welcome to Mrs Harper and Mrs Bareham's Year 3 Class

-Happy New Year and welcome back to the spring term.
+Welcome back to the summer term.
 We hope you have all had an enjoyable and relaxing break.
 Mrs Harper teaches each Monday, Tuesday and Wednesday and Mrs Bareham teaches each Thursday and Friday.
 This term we have Mrs Oliver covering Miss Lightfoot's teaching groups four mornings a week too.

 Each week your child will be given some homework.
 This will include reading each evening.
 Please try and write a short comment in your child's reading record whenever they have read at home.
 Reading, even ten to fifteen minutes a night, makes a huge difference to the progress that the children make in school (not just in Literacy but in other subjects too!)
 We have been very impressed with the amount of reading that some children are doing regularly at home.